dipy/dipy/doc/faq.rst

 7. **Which python editor should I use?**

-  Any text editor would do the job but we prefer the following Aptana, Emacs, Vim and Eclipse (with PyDev).
+  Any text editor would do the job but we prefer the following: Aptana, Emacs, Vim and Eclipse (with PyDev).

 8. **I have problems reading my dicom files using nibabel, what should I do?**